mindstorm38/portablemc/README.md

 - [Addon API Documentation ⇗](doc/ADDON.md)

 # Installation
-The launcher can be installed in several ways, including Python Package Index *(PyPI)* or manually using the single-file script.
-Before starting, please check if your Python version is valid for the launcher by doing `python -V`, the version must be greater or equal to 3.6.
+The launcher can be installed in several ways, using Python Package Index *(PyPI)* or manually running the single-file script.
+Before starting, please check if your Python version is valid for the launcher by doing `python -V`, the version must be greater or equal to 3.6 according to [semver specification](https://semver.org/), this launcher's version is also following the semver specification.

 ## Install with PIP
 The easiest way to install the launcher is to use the `pip` tool of your Python installation.
 On some linux distribution you might have to use `pip3` instead of `pip` in order to run it on Python 3.
-You can also use `python -m pip` you the `pip` command is not in the path and the python executable is.
+You can also use `python -m pip` if the `pip` command is not in the path and the python executable is.

 ```sh
 pip install --user portablemc
 ```

-We advise you to keep `--user` because this allows to install the launcher locally, it is implicit if you are not an administrator and if you are, it allows not to modify other users' installation.
+We advise you to keep `--user` because this allows to install the launcher for your current user only, it is implicit if you are not an administrator and if you are, it allows not to modify other users' installations.

 After that, you can try to show the launcher help message using `portablemc` in your terminal.
 If it fails, you must ensure that the scripts directory is in your user path environment variable.
 On Windows you have to search for a